-Professor R S Peters published an abridgment of the three volumes of Professor Brett’s “History of Psychology” in 1953(revised in 1961).
+Professor R S Peters published an abridgement of the three volumes of Professor Brett’s “History of Psychology” in 1953(revised in 1961).
 The original volumes were published between 1912 and 1921.
-The subject matter of Psychology has historically been very differentiated and that differentiation does not appear to be organized in any obvious way.
+The subject matter of Psychology has historically been very differentiated and that differentiation does not appear to be organised in any obvious way.
 This fact has led some commentators to question whether there is any specific subject matter which Psychology is about.
 Many 20th century Philosophers have complained about the conceptual confusion inherent in the theories and claims of Psychology and pointed to specific regions of confusion.
-So when a History of Psychology is written by a philosopher and an abridgment attempted by another philosopher it certainly deserves attention.
+So when a History of Psychology is written by a philosopher and an abridgement attempted by another philosopher it certainly deserves attention.
 Peters tried to impose a philosophical framework on Brett’s work.
-Many myths are exposed on this journey of abridgment and some of these are the construction of scientific superstition.
-The myth of privileged “data” accumulating under different headings and science cautiously making generalizations about this “data” makes a very large assumption that one can approach nature with a mind like an empty wax tablet upon which nature can impress its form.
-Peters points out in his abridgment that no one individual can “begin” acquiring knowledge.
+Many myths are exposed on this journey of abridgement and some of these are the construction of scientific superstition.
+The myth of privileged “data” accumulating under different headings and science cautiously making generalisations about this “data” makes a very large assumption that one can approach nature with a mind like an empty wax tablet upon which nature can impress its form.
+Peters points out in his abridgement that no one individual can “begin” acquiring knowledge.
 We all are part of a long tradition:

 “The very language we speak incorporates in a condensed form all kinds of assumptions about things, people, and situations.
 We take things for granted that our ancestors discovered by trial and error: we can neither avoid nor dispense with our social inheritance which is handed down in the form of countless traditional skills and assumptions.”(Peters, 1961)